-Functional freeze is a survival response where individuals become emotionally and physically numb due to overwhelming stress, chronic exhaustion, or unresolved trauma.
-While externally they may appear functional—meeting responsibilities, maintaining relationships, and continuing daily tasks—internally, they remain in a state of distress, disconnected from their emotions and bodily sensations.
+Functional freeze is a survival response where individuals become emotionally and physically numb, entering a functional freeze state due to being stressed, chronic exhaustion, or unresolved trauma.
+While externally they may appear functional, internally a person feels shut down, disconnected from their emotions and bodily sensations.
 This condition is deeply rooted in the nervous system’s response to prolonged stress.

 Fortunately, with the right interventions, individuals can transition out of functional freeze, restoring emotional connection and vitality.
-This article, written by trauma recovery expert Benjamin Fry, explores the causes, symptoms, and healing pathways for functional freeze based on scientific research and therapeutic insights.
+This article explores the causes, symptoms, and healing pathways for functional freeze based on scientific research and therapeutic insights.

 Download the Brochure